 And I Thought Throwing Up Was Bad

 Whining aside, a lot of what I write comes from experience.
 An old friend of mine who critiqued Angst felt there was a little too much vomiting for her taste.
 While she was the only one to point that out, I can understand.
 It’s definitely gross, but it’s also something everyone has experienced.
 Throwing up has always been top of my list in things to avoid (it’s now #2 after kidney stones).
 I hate it, which means it’s a great tool to torture my characters.

-With my experiences broadened, I can now raise the bar.
-There is now a new threshold of pain and torture for Angst 2 which will include plenty of turning pale, sweating, writhing in pain (picture Captain Kirk rolling around on the ground any time a villain used one of the infamous belt weapons), and my new favorite, a small tear in the corner of the eye.
+With my experiences broadened, I can now move past mere vomiting and introduce kidney-stone-level pain to my characters.
+This new threshold may include turning pale, sweating, writhing in pain (picture Captain Kirk rolling around on the ground any time a villain used one of the infamous belt weapons), and my new favorite, a small tear in the corner of the eye.

-Now what am I going to do when I have to write about the dragons!?
+I’m happy that I can turn the pain in my Angst into a resource for better writing.
+Now what am I going to do when I have to write about dragons?